 Ranked Choice Voting - Two page flier - Lao (pdf)

-Instructions provided to voters at the polling place in 2013
+Instructions provided to voters at the polling place for 2013

 Polling Place Instructions for Completing a Ranked Choice Voting Ballot - English (pdf)